• Featured post

 Reference type assignments copy the reference, whereas value type assignments copy the entire value.
 Assignments of large reference types are cheaper than assignments of large value types.

-Reference types are passed by reference, whereas value types are passed by value.
 Changes to an instance of a reference type affect all references pointing to the instance.
 Value type instances are copied when they’re passed.
 When an instance of a value type is changed, it doesn’t affect any of its copies.

 You can’t have a null value type. “null” only means a memory address reference is missing.